-The external valuations of the Level 3 property have been performed predominantly using an adjusted sales comparison approach.
-In view of a limited number of similar sales in the local market, the valuations have been performed using unobservable inputs.
-The significant input to this approach is generally a sales price per square metre related to transactions in comparable properties located in proximity to the Company's property, with significant adjustments for differences in the size, age, exact location and condition of the property.
+The significant input to this approach is generally a sales price per square metre related to transactions in comparable properties located in proximity to the Group's property, with significant adjustments for differences in the size, age, exact location and condition of the property.
 The term airspace is a conceptual unit representing a packet of three-dimensional accessible, usable and developable space.
 The concept of sales price factor per airspace or square metre is the value expected to be fetched on the open market and represents the present value of the property after deduction of all development, refurbishment and related costs.